-Funding Plan: Total Project Cost: \$ 182,000 This should be the most accurate estimate of how much this project will cost.
-Funding Secured: \$ 19,000 How much of the project costs are in hand, secured, guaranteed, appropriated, etc. You may include in-kind contributions and volunteer labor.
-Do not include hypothetica funds.
-Funding Requested: \$ 163,000 How much is being requested from this year's capital budget.
-Pending Requests \$ 0 Amount requested from other sources not yet received.
-Project Deficit: ficit: \$ 0 Additional funding needed to complete the project. vendor (See Attached d Quote).
-Material purch Savings Accounts for Matching Funds.
-Snomads has secured discounted pricing from a hase and shipping is \$163,000.
-Matching Funds are comprised of 600 hours of Snomads atribution of \$19,000.
-Volunteer Labor, rep If this project is fu If this project is fu s year, will ye ou be requesting state funding again?
-Yes: No:
+Funding Plan: Total Project Cost: 182,000 This should be the most accurate estimate of how much this project will cost.
+Funding Secured: \$ 5 19,000 How much of the project costs are in hand, secured, guaranteed, appropriated, etc. You may include in-kind contributions and volunteer labor.
+Do not include hypothetical funds.
+Funding Requested: 163,000 How much is being requested from this year's capital budget.
+Pending Requests 5 0 Amount requested from other sources not yet received.
+Project Deficit: 6 0 Additional funding needed to complete the project.
+Please describe the Expenditures will be in months to produce, a If this project is funded this year, will you be requesting state funding again?
+Yes: No: Please describe the project time-line and when the expenditures will occur: Expenditures will be in two phases, with phase 1 being material purchasing, made within 2 weeks of award.
+The material will take 3 months to produce, and another two weeks to ship to Seattle, then another two weeks to get to Seward.
+Phase 2 shipping expenditures will be 3.5 months after phase 1 spending.
+We anticipate material being in Homer AK by October 2025.
 Has this project gone through a public review process at the local level?
-Yes: \boxtimes No: Is it a community or service area priority demonstrated by resolution or other official action?
-Yes: \boxtimes No:

-If a community or service area meeting was conducted, how was it advertised?
+Yes: No: Is it a community or service area priority demonstrated by resolution or other official action?
+Yes: No: If a community or service area meeting was conducted, how was it advertised?
 When and where was it held?
 Who attended?
 A borough sponsored community meeting was held at the McNeil Canyon Elementary School on September 28, 2024 and was attended by the public and Kenai Peninsula Borough support staff.
 The community meeting was advertised in local newspapers of general circulation, the Kenai Peninsula Borough's webpage and Facebook page.
 In addition, posters were displayed in various places throughout the community.

-Who will own the project or facility?
-Snomads Inc.
+Who will a own the project o r facility?
+Snomads Inc. ------------ --------- ----------- ------------- --------------